michaellevy/tidyverse_talk/tidyverse.md

     ## [1] "e " "o " "d " "e "

-Returning to the tuberculousis data.
-Let's separate out the messy column names that contain the detection method, gender, and age-class of the patients.
+Let's put that string manipulation engine to work.
+Remember the annoying column names in the WHO data?
+They look like this new\_sp\_m014, new\_sp\_m1524, new\_sp\_m2534, where "new" or "new\_" doesn't mean anything, the following 2-3 letters indicate the test used, the following letter indicates the gender, and the final 2-4 numbers indicates the age-class.
+A string-handling challenge if ever there was one.
+Let's separate it out and plot the cases by year, gender, age-class, and test-method.

 ``` r
 who %>%